 - SAT/ACT scores (our CEEB code is 3759).
 Please note that scores are optional unless you are applying as a nursing or education major.
 For all 2021 applicants, this requirement can be waived for students who are uncomfortable or unable to sit for these tests.
 If you do have SAT or ACT scores and are applying to the nursing or education program, it is highly advised that you send those scores.

 - Portfolio (submitted through your student status page for students pursing a major in studio art).

 - Home-schooled applicants must submit a copy of all course descriptions and a portfolio of work.
-Home-schooled applicants, as well as students obtaining an online high school diploma, are required to submit SAT or ACT scores.
+Home-schooled applicants, as well as students obtaining an online high school diploma, are advised to submit SAT or ACT scores if available.

 - Nov.
 1 - Early action I deadline for September admission (non-binding).
 Required for all nursing applicants.

 - Nov.
 1 - Early decision deadline for September admission (binding).

 - Jan.
 5 - Early action II deadline for September admission (non-binding).

 - Feb.
 1 - Regular decision deadline for September admission.

 - Dec.
 1 - Priority deadline for January admission.

 - Applications are accepted on a rolling, space-available basis after each deadline.